When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.

 Differences in Color

 The main difference between light and dark brown sugar is the molasses content.
 The darker the sugar, the more molasses it contains.
-This means that dark brown sugar will have a stronger flavor and be moister than light brown sugar.

 The color of brown sugar also affects how it burns.
 Darker sugars will burn more slowly, while lighter sugars will burn more quickly.